 - ON CAMPUS: to set an example of good citizenship for their classmates.
 They should help promote school spirit, and be positive leaders.

 - IN THE CLASSROOM: to show respect for teachers and classmates.
 They should maintain good attendance, satisfactory academic grades and citizenship.

 - ON TRIPS: to conduct his or her self in such a way that they are good representatives of the team, school, family, and community.
 Athletes are conscious of their appearance and manners at all times.

 Uniforms - Uniforms are expensive, bought as a team set, and are almost impossible to replace.
 All uniforms loaned to an athlete must be properly maintained by the student and/or family.
 Any uniform lost or damaged beyond use/repair will be the monetary responsibility of the student/family (about $75).
-We recommend that you dry any uniforms on low setting or hang dry overnight to avoid dryer damage.
+We recommend that you wash on lighter settings and dry uniforms on a low heat setting or hang dry overnight to avoid dryer damage.
 Uniforms should be returned within a couple of days of the last day of the season and should be given to the coach or athletic director only, so that the student's name can be recorded.